 If you do not pay any balance by the due date your booking will be cancelled and you will forfeit your deposit plus any other relevant charges.
 If you do not pay the local payment on the due date your booking will be cancelled (and we shall have no further liability to you) and cancellation charges will be levied as appropriate.

-Please note that cheques require 5 working days to clear.
-Cheques that will not clear by the balance due date cannot be accepted.
 We only accept card payments from passengers travelling on the booking.
-Please note a fee of 1.5% applies to credit card payments.
-There are no additional charges when paying by debit card.
+There are no additional charges when paying by credit or debit card.
 Any currency conversion costs, bank charges or any other charges incurred in you making payment shall be borne in full by you and shall not be deductible from amounts due to GST.
 PLEASE NOTE: All deposits are non-refundable.

 Hong Kong Sevens Hospitality

 Please note for the Hong Kong Sevens Premium 7s and Sportsman’s Bar Hospitality packages, we will require full payment for this at the time of booking in addition to the £300 per person non refundable deposit.
 The hospitality packages will be full commitment at the time of booking and therefore no refund will be given for this at any stage if you have to cancel.